Fall hiking in Pennsylvania

 Ohiopyle Falls at Ohiopyle State Park in Pennsylvania

-One of the most popular state parks in Pennsylvania, this gem features a number of attractive amenities.
-From natural waterslides, to whitewater rafting, to hiking and biking, to fishing, Ohiopyle offers endless opportunity to enjoy various types of recreation.
 The beautiful Youghiogheny River runs through the park, creating a spectacular setting for whitewater rafting.
-Several companies offer amazing whitewater rafting trips on Class III and IV rapids on what is considered to be one of the best whitewater rivers in the East.
+Several companies offer amazing whitewater rafting trips on Class III and IV rapids.
+From what I’ve read, this is considered to be one of the best whitewater rivers in the East.

 Natural waterslide at Ohiopyle State Park in Pennsylvania